-The Data Standards Body have released version 1.5.1 of the Consumer Data Standards (CDS) which represent the high level standards and are in accordance with the rules and phasing timetable made by the Australian Competition and Consumer Commission (ACCC).
-You can follow the progress of discussions in support of Version 1.5.1 on GitHub.
+The Data Standards Body have released version 1.29.0 of the Consumer Data Standards (CDS) which represent the high level standards and are in accordance with the rules and phasing timetable made by the Treasury.
+You can follow the progress of discussions in support of Version 1.29.0 on GitHub.

 These standards have been developed as part of the Australian Government’s introduction of the Consumer Data Right legislation to give Australians greater control over their data.